wp-plugins/related/readme.txt

 * Re-order related posts via drag and drop
 * Custom markup possible, or simply use the default output

-I wrote the plugin because I wanted to have the option to add related posts to each blog post using a simple but functional plugin without a lot of junk.
-Unlike other 'related posts' plugins that use algorithms to automatically generate a list of posts, I wanted to be able to select the related posts myself.
+The plugin was written to have the option to add related posts to each blog post using a simple but functional plugin without a lot of junk.
+Unlike other 'related posts' plugins that use algorithms to automatically generate a list of posts, it is possible to select the related posts yourself.

 The plugin targets small and medium sized blogs.
 On blogs with lots of posts (500+) it might not be very comfortable to choose the posts via select box.

-You can contribute improvements to this plugin by forking it on [GitHub](https://github.com/matthiassiegel/Related).

 To display the related posts, simply add the following line in your template, inside the WordPress loop.